allegient-labs/bootcamp-java/bootcamp-java-step1/README.md

         }
         ```
     - Write some unit tests to verify that your calculator is correct.
 Here are some sample values to use:

         | Amount | Rate | Years | Payment|
         |--------|------|-------|--------|
         | 200,000.00 | 6.5% | 30 | 1264.14 |
         | 180,000.00 | 0% | 30 | 500.00 |

+4. Implement a Hit Counter

+    - Add a interface "HitCountService" in that package "com.dmi.loancalculator.service".
+The interface should have these methods:
+        ```java
+        long incrementHitCount();
+        void resetHitCount();
+        ```

+5. Write a REST Controller for your calculator

+    - Create a new package "com.dmi.loancalculator.http"
+    - Add a class "PaymentController" in that package
+    - Add the `@RestController` annotation to the class
+    - Add a private attribute to hold the PaymentCalculator and use `@Autowired` to inform the Spring container
+    - Add a method that will respond to

 With the project in this state all tests should pass and it should be runnable locally.
 Swagger should work.